 How you address a person defines your relationship, and you must be in an intimate position to start calling them nicknames.
 But unlike Japanese, creative and cute nicknames in Korean are quite common!

-Koreans also use fees, suffixes and treatment prefixes.
+Koreans also use honorifics, suffixes and prefixes of treatment.
 So, likewise, some of these honorifics are used especially when it comes to calling someone.
 Some of the situations are similar to Japan.

-Therefore, we recommend that you also read our article on Japanese nicknames, so that you will understand how it works, this will help you to understand a little bit of this article about nicknames in Korean.
+Therefore, we recommend that you also read our article on Japanese nicknames, that way you will understand how it works, it will help you understand a little bit of this article about nicknames in Korean.

 Nicknames using Korean names